Know What to Expect During Your Station's ABIP Inspection.

-- Inspection of the station licenses to assure compliance by the station with transmitter power, directional AM parameters and auxiliary operations.
+- Inspection of the station licenses to assure compliance by the station with transmitter power, directional AM parameters and auxiliary antenna operations.

-When the inspector is satisfied that the station is in compliance and has taken all required remedial actions, the OAB, upon approval of the inspector, will send a Certificate of Compliance to the station and to the FCC.
+When the inspector is satisfied that the station is in compliance and has taken all necessary remedial actions, the OAB, upon approval of the inspector, will send a Certificate of Compliance to the station and to the FCC.

 Upon receipt of the OAB Certificate of Compliance, the FCC will not conduct a routine random inspection of the station for a period of three years from the date of certification.
 However, the station will still be subject to the following FCC inspections during this three-year period: